 Wanna know how to cook collard greens?
 Well, I am gonna tell ya today.

 I have always loved greens.
 Turnip greens, collard greens, or mixed, I just adore them.
-Among the greens I like, my Grandmama’s ranks the absolute highest.
+Among the greens I like, my Grandmama’s is one my favorite southern recipes for collard greens.
 No one can make them like her.

 New Year’s Day traditions

 Greens are a critical part of our New Year’s Day meal in the South.
 According to our tradition, the amount of greens you eat is directly proportionate to how much money you will have in the coming year.
 Even my brother, who has picky eating habits to rival the most obstinate toddler, has been known to manage a bite or two on New Year’s Day!
 We serve this Southern collard greens recipe with Hoppin John, of course.

 No one knows for sure why collard greens can make you rich when you eat ’em.
 However, the theory is that the green veggie is the color of money.
 So if you indulge on New Year’s Eve or Day, the legend goes, you will have a prosperous year ahead of you.
 The same is said for black eyed peas, of course.
 And you can click on the link to find out why and then make my crockpot black eyed peas with a smoked turkey leg.

 In this post, I show you step-by-step how to cook collard greens, including how to prepare the greens.
 When cooked in water flavored with salt and apple cider vinegar, your braised collard greens will be perfectly balanced and so tender.
 Serve this soul food as a side dish with any main meal, like fried chicken, steak and milk gravy, or pork chops.
 I love to pair this easy collard greens recipe with my homemade hot pepper sauce, so let’s get cooking!